kubb-labs/fabric/README.md

 const app = createApp()
 app.use(vueParser)
-app.use(fsPlugin); // make it possible to write to the filsystem
+app.use(fsPlugin); // make it possible to write to the filesystem

 app.write({ extension: { '.vue': '.ts' } })
 ```

 > [!NOTE]
 > - `app.use` accepts both plugins and parsers.
-The `fsPlugin` handles I/O and adds ``app.write`.
+The `fsPlugin` handles I/O and adds `app.write`.
 Parsers decide how files are converted to strings for specific extensions.
 > - When extension mapping is provided to `app.write`, Fabric picks a parser whose `extNames` include the file’s extension.
 Otherwise, the default parser is used.

 # Supporting Kubb